(ureilite [olivine-augite type] in MetBull 87)

 A noble gas study was conducted by Murty et al. (2007), and it was found that NWA 1500 retains very low abundances of trapped noble gases compared to ureilites.
 Moreover, the Ar and Xe isotopic ratios were found to differ significantly from ureilites, the cause of which cannot be attributed to terrestrial weathering.
 A noble gas isotopic plot gives values for NWA 1500 that fall within the brachinite field.
 In addition, they concluded that the N systematics were unlike that of ureilites.
 Utilizing the plagioclase grains to determine the 26Al closure age of NWA 1500, it was found to have formed at least 7 m.y. after CAIs.
 This establishes a younger age for NWA 1500 than for Brachina, the latter meteorite being distinguished in significant ways from the other brachinites.
 A CRE age of 9.4 m.y. was also determined.

-Still, results of an in-depth study of this anomalous meteorite was presented by C. Goodrich et al. (2005, 2006).
+Results of an in-depth study of this anomalous meteorite were presented by C. Goodrich et al. (2005, 2006).
 They found that many of the petrologic features of NWA 1500 were in fact consistent with accumulation on the ureilite parent body from a high degree fractional melt, which occurred at a greater depth than that at which the most ferroan olivinepigeonite ureilites formed.
 The FeMnMg composition of olivine in NWA 1500 is consistent with the ratios measured for other augite-bearing ureilites, but it would be a ureilite that contains a larger melt component and has undergone a higher degree of smelting/reduction.

-Subsequently, Goodrich et al. (2006) provided many examples of textural, chemical, and mineralogical characteristics of NWA 1500 which are consistent with the augite-bearing ureilite group, and they proposed that this is a member of the small group of augite-bearing (lacking pigeonite), monomict ureilites.
+In a subsequent study, Goodrich et al. (2006) provided many examples of textural, chemical, and mineralogical characteristics of NWA 1500 which are consistent with the augite-bearing ureilite group, and they proposed that this is a member of the small group of augite-bearing (lacking pigeonite), monomict ureilites.
 To account for the many anomalous characteristics shown by NWA 1500, they argued that it experienced higher oxidation given its greater depth of formation, and that it subsequently experienced only slight reduction during ascent as shown by the reverse zoning of olivine; examination of other brachinites for reverse zoning in olivine grains will be beneficial.
 Low Cr and P in olivine and metal, and the presence of chromite and apatite phases, are also indicative of higher oxidation conditions for this ureilite during formation at greater depth.
 The presence of plagioclase as poikilitic and intergranular grains is indicative of crystallization from a melt at great depth, and this feature further distinguishes this possible ureilite from all others.
 Northwest Africa 1500 was equilibrated at lower temperatures than any other ureilite measured, which is consistent with the generally accepted ureilite model involving a breakup with subsequent rapid cooling of its parent body during its magmatic stage.

 Further studies of NWA 1500 by Goodrich et al. (2011) determined that texture, modal abundances, mineral compositions, REE abundances, O-isotopic compositions, and siderophile element abundances all follow brachinite trends, and are distinguishable from other olivine-rich, primitive achondrite groups.
 However, through studies of highly siderophile element (HSE) abundances, and upon examining the metal-sulfide segregation processes, it was determined by Day et al. (2012) that NWA 1500 and similar brachinite-like primitive achondrites were not likely genetically related (i.e. from the same parent body) to brachinites, but rather, originated on similar volatile-rich, oxidized, chondritic precursor asteroids while experiencing similar petrologic processes during their history.
 Goodrich et al. (2017) determined that brachinites and brachinite-like achondrites have a distinct redox trend and a higher Fe/Mg ratio compared to all other primitive achondrites, consistent with formation in a similar nebula reservoir; therefore, they suggest that brachinites and brachinite-like achondrites be called the brachinite clan.